Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 Plitvice Lakes National Park

-That being said, both Plitvice Lakes and Krka are stunning, you will undoubtedly enjoy the experience whatever you choose.
+That being said, both Plitvice Lakes and Krka are stunning, and you will undoubtedly enjoy the experience whichever you choose.
 Make your pick based on your travel plans, budget, and “visiting style” – on your own or with organized tours.

 Just a word of advice, if you visit in high season, make sure you book your tickets in advance.
 If there is high affluence, both parks place a limit on the daily visitors allowed in the park.
 You don’t want to get all the way there and not be allowed to enter.